-There is no expected disproportionate impact on small businesses due to their size or geographic location.
+The rules are not expected to have a disproportionate impact on small businesses because of their size or geographic location.

 21. Identify the nature of any report and the estimated cost of its preparation by small businesses required to comply with the proposed rules.